DDA D-Series (16:8:2) Mixer

 Unfortunately two issues were found.
 Firstly, whoever re-wired the mixer with

-the weird Bendix connectors messed up the meter power wiring, and instead of connecting
+the weird Bendix connectors messed up the meter power wiring: instead of connecting

 circuit was no longer mid-rail, and the op-amps got rather toasty.
 And secondly, the

-meters for channel 5 and Right were faulty, so need to be fixed.
+meters for channel 5 and Right were faulty, so needed to be fixed.

 Fixing requires a schematic, and unfortunately the excellent